"AI Psychosis" in Context: How Conversation History Shapes LLM Responses to Delusional Beliefs: Introduction

-Public discourse has adopted the framing of ``AI psychosis,'' but this overstates the clinical picture.
-Emerging cases are predominantly delusion-centred, often with grandiose or manic features, but typically without the hallucinations, thought disorder, or negative symptoms characteristic of primary psychotic disorders.
-Delusional content clusters around recognisable themes: revelatory or messianic experiences, convictions about AI sentience, and intense romantic or attachment-based relationships with the model (Morrin et al., 2026b).
-A distinctive feature is that the AI itself often becomes embedded in the delusional system, not merely as a medium through which beliefs are expressed, but as their object.
-Vulnerability appears heterogeneous, with documented cases arising in the context of pre-existing psychotic or mood disorders, stimulant use, social isolation, and sleep disruption, as well as in individuals with no prior psychiatric history (Hudon \& Stip, 2025).
-We use the term ``AI-associated delusions'' to describe the core phenomenon without presupposing a specific diagnostic category or causal direction.
+Public discourse has adopted the framing of “AI psychosis,” but this overstates the clinical picture.
+Emerging cases are predominantly delusion-centred, often with grandiose or manic features, but typically without the hallucinations, thought disorder, or negative symptoms characteristic of primary psychotic disorders \cite{ref48}.
+Delusional content clusters around recognisable themes: revelatory or messianic experiences, convictions about AI sentience, and intense romantic or attachment-based relationships with the model \cite{ref48,refTranQual}.
+A distinctive feature is that the AI itself often becomes embedded in the delusional system, not merely as a medium through which beliefs are expressed, but as an object or co-creator \cite{ref23,refTranQual}.
+Vulnerability appears heterogeneous, with documented cases arising in the context of pre-existing psychotic or mood disorders, stimulant use, social isolation, and sleep disruption, as well as in individuals with no prior psychiatric history \cite{ref29}.
+We use the term “AI-associated delusions” to describe the core phenomenon without presupposing a specific diagnostic category or causal direction.